Anshita14/Anshita-OOPsAssignmentSolution/README.md

-#SuperDepartment class is there which acts as a super class for rest of the department
+# Class SuperDepartment acts as super class
-##Admin,HR,Tech departments are extended classes
+## Admin,HR,Tech departments are extended classes
 ### Main is the driver class of the program